Early opening for GEOINT 2024 training submissions begins Friday, August 4.

-USGIF is offering the opportunity to conduct training and education sessions during the GEOINT 2023 Symposium, May 21-24, in St. Louis, Missouri.
+USGIF is offering the opportunity to conduct training and education sessions during the GEOINT 2024 Symposium, May 5 – 8, in Orlando, Florida.
+Submissions open August 4th and close September 1st.

-USGIF individual or organizational members and designated representatives from USGIF collegiate accredited programs may apply to present a one-hour class related to global GEOINT and national security-related topics.
+USGIF individual or organizational members and designated representatives from USGIF collegiate accredited programs may apply to present a one-hour class related to global GEOINT and national security-related topics that address the GEOINT Symposium’s theme: “Essential in All Dimensions and Domains”.

 There are two training and education categories:

 - Technology Agnostic: may include (but not limited to) policy, generalized technology, models, methodologies, and frameworks that can be interoperable among various systems.
-We will prioritize topics related to the Symposium theme: From Maps to Metaverse.
+We will prioritize topics related to the Symposium theme: Essential in All Dimensions and Domains.

 - Hands-on training: skills-specific training in the latest commercial software and/or tools.

 While we allow specific organizational software, hardware, and tools for short case study demonstrations, presenters should limit organizational promotion to one introductory slide.
-We will reject all sales pitch presentations (more than one slide about the company and products).
+We will reject all sales pitch presentations.
+USGIF will provide a GEOINT Symposium slide deck that presenters are required to use.

-To be considered to present a training at GEOINT 2023, submit the following required items to email@example.com no later than 5 pm ET, February 17.
+To be considered to present a training at GEOINT 2024, submit the following information to this form 2024 Training Application no later than September 1st.

 - Title of training (shorter titles are preferred).

-- Instructor* full name, title, contact information (email and phone number), short biography (one paragraph only will be published).
+- Instructor* full name, title, email, and short biography.

-- Learning outcomes and needed prerequisite knowledge, skills, and/or licenses (if any).
+- Learning outcomes, prerequisite knowledge, skills, and/or licenses (if any), and training type.
 Learning outcomes are specific, measurable knowledge and skills that the learner will gain by attending this training.
-Start with: “By taking this training, the learner will be able to…“ Focus on fewer but achievable outcomes given the short timeframe.
+Focus on fewer but achievable outcomes given the short timeframe.

-* One instructor (only) will receive complimentary registration to GEOINT 2023.
+* One instructor will receive complimentary registration to GEOINT 2024.
 We expect any additional co-presenters to register individually or use organization-designated registration slots to participate in the event.

-We will only review materials of complete application packages.
-We will notify individuals or organizational representatives on or before March 21 whether they have been accepted to present at GEOINT 2023.
+We will only review applications that satisfy the four primary requirements.
+We will notify individuals or organizational representatives on or before September 30th whether they have been accepted to present at GEOINT 2024.

-If selected to present at GEOINT 2023, you must submit the final training slides and supplementary training materials (if any) to USGIF by May 10 for review and approval.
+If selected to present at GEOINT 2024, you must submit the final training slides and supplementary training materials (if any) to USGIF by March 11 for review and approval.
 We will notify the instructor by email if any changes are needed.
-Also, a USGIF representative and the instructor will plan a mandatory virtual meeting to go over the presentation before the event.
+A USGIF representative and the instructor will plan a mandatory virtual meeting to go over the presentation before the event.

 We reserve the right to cancel any training at any time.
 No-show training presenters or presenters who fail to provide adequate training materials for a full one-hour session will be disqualified from future GEOINT Training opportunities.